|

 try_get_edge_attr<T> | (edge_id, key) | std::optional<T> | Safe optional-return edge attribute lookup for one specific wrapper-tracked edge ID. | G.try_get_edge_attr<long>(eid, "capacity") |

-get_edge_numeric_attr | (u, v, key) | double | Returns a numeric edge attribute or the built-in "weight" as double.
+get_edge_numeric_attr | (u, v, key) | double | Returns a signed integer, unsigned integer, floating-point edge attribute, or the built-in "weight" as double.
 In multigraphs, this follows the same non-stable (u, v) resolution path as the other edge lookup helpers. | G.get_edge_numeric_attr(0, 1, "capacity") |

-get_edge_numeric_attr | (edge_id, key) | double | Returns a numeric edge attribute or built-in "weight" for one specific wrapper-tracked edge ID. | G.get_edge_numeric_attr(eid, "capacity") |
+get_edge_numeric_attr | (edge_id, key) | double | Returns a signed integer, unsigned integer, floating-point edge attribute, or built-in "weight" for one specific wrapper-tracked edge ID. | G.get_edge_numeric_attr(eid, "capacity") |

 set_edge_attr<T> | (edge_id, key, value) | void | Sets one attribute on a specific wrapper-tracked edge ID after validating that the edge ID still exists. | G.set_edge_attr(eid, "capacity", 5L) |